- Get Involved

 Everyday, people seek the outdoors for adventure, kinship, exercise, solitude and all forms of enjoyment.
 Yet the places we have explored and adored for years are impacted by recreational use, some more severely than others.
 We call these areas Hot Spots –sites that are damaged but that can recover and become healthy again after specific Leave No Trace applications.
 By identifying and working with Hot Spots across the nation, we rapidly move toward recovering and protecting the places we cherish for future generations.

 In 2015, the Center received 67 nominations for Hot Spots, and selected 16 geographically and ecologically diverse sites, nationwide.
-Volunteers will participate in community based projects in their parks, and the Center will engage with partners and friends’ groups around the nation to begin activating Leave No Trace in communities far and wide.
+Volunteers participated in community based projects in their parks, and the Center engaged with partners and friends’ groups around the nation to begin activating Leave No Trace in communities far and wide.

 2016 Leave No Trace Hot Spot Locations